Dr. Patricia L. Rogers, Provost/Vice President for Academic Affairs

 Credit Limitations and Overloads

 Six (6) credits of enrollment per semester are required for full-time status for students receiving financial aid.
-No graduate student is permitted to enroll for more than twelve (12) credits per academic semester or six (6) credits during the summer session without approval from the appropriate area dean or Dean for School of Graduate Studies.
+No graduate student is permitted to enroll for more than twelve (12) credits per academic semester or six (6) credits during the summer session without approval from the appropriate area dean or Director of Graduate Studies.
 This regulation applies to any combination of courses, workshops, weekend seminars, institutes, and other special offerings.

 Transfers of Graduate Credits